ebenezerkojofrimpong/RSVP-Movie-Data-Analysis/README.md

 3. Converted the month column by assigning (1 - January and 12 - December)
 4. Converted the day_of_week column by assigning (1 - Sunday and 7 - Saturday)
 5. Converted the duration column by assigning (Short - less than 90min, Standard - From 90min to 120min, and Long - Greater than 120min)
-6. Removed the start_lat, start_lng, end_lat and end_lng columns since we won't need them in the analysis.
+6. Combined the columns in all tables using INNER JOIN for analysis.

 <br>